bigrexsoftware/bigrexsoftware/README.md

 ## Hi there 👋

-👋 Hi, I’m Robbi (Robyn) working with @BigRexSoftware
+👋 Hi, I’m Robbie (Robyn) working with @BigRexSoftware

 🌵 I am based in Phoenix, Arizona.